Skip to main content

 • graphics

-The graphics of the game are described as colorful and minimalistic, contributing to an aesthetically pleasing experience that enhances exploration.
-However, the lack of graphics settings and various bugs detract from the overall presentation, leading to frustration among players.
-While some appreciate the abstract visuals and humor, others feel that the graphics cannot compensate for the game's repetitive nature and limited content.
+The game's graphics are described as colorful, minimalistic, and aesthetically pleasing, contributing to a sense of exploration and narrative discovery.
+However, the lack of graphics settings and various bugs detract from the overall experience, leading to frustration among players.
+While the visuals are appreciated, some feel they cannot compensate for the game's repetitive nature and limited content.

 • “Cube&Star is colorful, minimalistic, smart, darkly and subtly funny (the Nietzschean quips from the various geometric creatures make me alternate between wanting to laugh or cry), and aesthetically exquisite.”

-• “This game is an awesome world/peaceful game, it has great graphics and good music.”
+• “This game is an awesome world/peaceful game, it has great graphics and good music.
+Other than that, it was pretty much worth it.”

 • “Its minimalistic aesthetic serves well the feeling of exploration, and the occasional bits of story you receive from journal pieces and conversations are tantalizing enough to entice you to find them all and piece together the entirety of the narrative.”